 As much as I travel, there are certain subject I simply cannot speak to authoritatively.
-As an American, I’m in one of the best position to travel in terms of getting visas to other countries.
+As an American, I’m in one of the best positions to travel in terms of getting visas to other countries.
 Many people in the world are not so fortunate.
 Getting visas to travel if you live outside of Western Europe or North America can sometimes be a nightmare.

 I’ve asked Savi and Vid, two Indian travelers, to tell their story of how they travel as citizens of India and have overcome the problems of getting visas to other countries.